Session 1: What happened on 7th July, 2005 (“7/7”)?

 7/7 was a significant event with a heavy loss of life and widespread injuries.
 It was the first time that British citizens targeted their compatriots on their own soil without warning and completely randomly.
 Those killed were people like you and me.
 Introduce Miriam Hyman.

-- Students will understand what happened on 7/7 and appreciate why it was catastrophic
+- Understand what happened on 7/7

-- Students will find out who Miriam Hyman was
+- Find out who Miriam Hyman was

 NB There is a lot to pack into this session.
 You’ll need to keep it moving!